Fix: Game audio stops working in Windows 10

-Audio is a major part of multimedia experience, especially in video games.
-Audio creates atmosphere in a video game or a movie, but unfortunately, users reported that game audio stops working for them on Windows 10.
+Audio is a major part of the multimedia experience, especially in video games.
+Audio creates an atmosphere in a video game or a movie, but unfortunately, users reported that game audio stops working for them on Windows 10.

 We have already covered audio issues on Windows 10 in the past, and if you have problems with VIA HD Audio or if Conexant HD audio isn’t working, you might want to check some of our older articles.
 Audio issues on Windows 10 can be troublesome, and sometimes ruin your multimedia experience, especially when it comes to video games, so let’s see if we can fix that.

 Game audio stops working, how to fix it?